Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Related Work

 \subsection{Video Diffusion Model}

-The evolution of text-to-video (T2V) synthesis has been fast and significant.
+Text-to-video (T2V) synthesis has progressed rapidly.
 Early work with large-scale Transformers, such as CogVideo \cite{hong2022cogvideo} and Phenaki \cite{villegas2022phenaki}, showed that the approach was feasible with great potential.
 Later advanced diffusion models \cite{video1, video2, video3, video4, video5} brought a clear jump in generation quality.
 With the development in the Diffusion Transformer (DiT) architecture, LinGen \cite{video6}, CogVideoX \cite{yang2024cogvideox} and OpenAI’s Sora \cite{openai_sora_2024} reached a new level for text-to-video generation.
-Recently, WAN \cite{wan2025wan}, Tencent’s Hunyuan-DiT \cite{kong2024hunyuanvideo} and OpenAI's Sora-2 \cite{openai_sora2} together mark the current frontier of modern video generation.
+Recently, WAN \cite{wan2025wan}, Tencent’s HunyuanVideo \cite{kong2024hunyuanvideo} and OpenAI's Sora-2 \cite{openai_sora2} together mark the current frontier of modern video generation.